Ringo’s Big Adventure

 The good news is that Ringo doesn’t have to jump-out-of-his-skin quite as often as he did during his first week in the big city.
 He’s getting better every day and he’s pretty sure he’s going to able to figure this all out.
 At least he has Doc looking out for him. … And that’s all that really matters.

 Please share this story in any way you consider appropriate.
-This is part of a collection of very simple short stories called: “Ringo’s Big Adventure” which is NOT to be confused with a similarly titled, but entirely different set of more complex stories with the working title “Travels with Ringo” which are ONLY available to my awesome supporters who are making these adventures possible over at patreon.com/dockity … If you’d like to become part of the team and receive cool rewards in return, please visit: patreon.com/dockity … Thank You!
+This is part of a collection of very simple short stories called: “Ringo’s Big Adventure” which is NOT to be confused with a similarly titled, but entirely different set of more complex stories with the working title “Travels with Ringo” which are ONLY available to the awesome humans who are making these adventures possible.
+Please visit: patreon.com/dockity/overview to learn more.
+Thank You!
 Sincerely, dockity.